PromyLOPh/lulua/README.rst

    lulua-render -l evolved.yaml svg evolved.svg

-It is highly recommended to use pypy3_ instead of CPython.
+It is highly recommended to use pypy3_ instead of CPython and a machine with lots of RAM (at least 16 GB).

 .. _pypy3: http://pypy.org/